damiendevienne/phylter/README.md

 **Phylter** is a tool that allows detecting, removing and visualizing outliers in phylogeneomics dataset by iteratively removing taxa in genes and optimizing a score of concordance between individual matrices.
 **Phylter** relies on Distatis (Abdi et al, 2005), an extension of multidimensional scaling to 3 dimensions to compare multiple distance matrices at once.
-**Phylter** takes as input either a collection of phyloegenetic trees (that are converted to distance matrices by **Phylter**), or a directly a collection of pairwise distance matrices (that one can obtain from multiple sequence alignements).
+**Phylter** takes as input either a collection of phylogenetic trees (that are converted to distance matrices by **Phylter**), or a collection of pairwise distance matrices (obtained from multiple sequence alignements, for instance).
 **Phylter** accepts data with missing values (missing taxa in some genes).
 **Phylter** does not accept that the same taxa is present multiple times in the same gene.